Residential Water Heaters

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE issued a pre-publication request for information regarding test procedures and energy conservation standards for residential solar water heaters.
-(October 10, 2014).
+DOE published a request for information regarding test procedures and energy conservation standards for residential solar water heaters.
+79 FR 62891 (October 21, 2014).

 DOE published a final rule regarding test procedures for residential water heaters and certain commercial water heaters 79 FR 40541 (July 11, 2014).
 For more information, please see the rulemaking webpage.